Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 The self’s perception of separateness is based on illusions (memories, stories and identities) that define who we are, not what we are (the Everything).

-The path to liberation begins when we realize we “no know.”
-That is, our self does not know what we are.
-We then dispense with our heretofore perception of reality based on the self and its illusions.
+The path to liberation begins when we realize we “no know”: we don’t know what we are.
+We then dispense with basing reality on the self and its illusions.

-Dispensing with the illusion of separateness, we come to “know no;” to know the “no-thing” (the soul).
+Dispensing with the illusion of separateness, we come to “know no”; to know the “no-thing” (the soul).

 In meditation, we focus on breathing and the space between breaths.
 The breaths are the now and the space between breaths is the “no-thing” (the soul).